nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/naan.md

 #### rolling

 * nead the dough one last time
-* break it into 6 small balls[^cheese]
+* break it into 3 small balls[^cheese]
 * roll the balls into flat[^thick] circles

-[^cheese]: For cheese naan, place one slice (or half a slice) of laughting cow in the center of the ball so that it ends up trapped inside the naan.
+[^cheese]: For cheese naan, place one slice of laughting cow in the center of the ball so that it ends up trapped inside the naan.

-[^thick]: Keep them at least 3 millimeters thick, they need to be able to rise.
+[^thick]: Keep them about 3 millimeters thick.
+To thin and they will not be able to rise much, too thick and they will end up doughy.

 #### cooking

 * put in a warm skillet one at a time until they starts inflating
 * flip and wait two more minutes before setting aside
-* for garlic naans, melt butter, add pressed garlic and diced cylantro then mix thourouly before brushing on the cooked naan
+* for garlic naans, melt butter, add pressed garlic and diced cylantro then mix thourouly before brushing on the cooked[^trad] naan

+[^trad]: The butter would traditionaly be brush on the naans before cooking, but I prefer it brushed afterward to preserve th ebrightest flavors.

 ## Credits: